UBC-MDS/Egg-Production-Inferential-Test/README.md

 ## Report

-The final report can be found in the analysis file of this repo
+The final report can be found in the scr folder of this repo

 ## Usage